whr812756608/quant-notes/Linear Regression/interview_question.md

 # Ridge and Lasso
 - What are the Bayesian interpretation of Ridge and Lesso regression?
   - (https://ekamperi.github.io/mathematics/2020/08/02/bayesian-connection-to-lasso-and-ridge-regression.html)

+- What is the prior distribution of beta for ridge regression and lasso regression?
+     Ridge is Gaussian lasso is double exp distribution

 - How to use a blackbox that can do vanilla regression to do Ridge regression?
     - Adding a random unit noise with $\sqrt \lambda $
     - (http://madrury.github.io/jekyll/update/statistics/2017/08/12/noisy-regression.html)